rakibalfahad/StabilityPy/blog/feature_selection_reinvented.md

 - **Subsampling without replacement**: The default method, as in the original paper
 - **Complementary pairs**: For improved error control, as proposed by Shah and Samworth
 - **Stratified bootstrapping**: For imbalanced classification problems
+- **Block bootstrapping**: For time series data with temporal dependencies

 ```python
 # Using complementary pairs bootstrap